ics2oa-18-19/ics2oa-cpt-sharon-nicole/README.md

 # ics2oa-cpt-sharon-nicole
 ics2oa-cpt-sharon-nicole created by GitHub Classroom
-# fishy goes home
+# fishy

-The user must click on go button to guide the fish away from obstacles and find its way home.
+user must guide fish away from rocks to bring the fish to safety.